A SIMPLE CEREMONY

 A CALL TO CELEBRATION

-To all the family and friends of _____and_____, I welcome you here to share with them their joy as they pledge the vows of marriage which will unite them in marriage.
+To all the family and friends of _____and_____, I welcome you here to share with them their joy as they pledge vows of marriage which will unite them in marriage.
 Let us all join in our love and support of _____and_____, with our best wishes for their everlasting happiness.

-Marriage is one of the most important obligations that any two people can commit to in their lifetime.
+Marriage is one of the most important commitments that any two people can commit to in their lifetime.
 Marriage offers the greatest of challenges to overcome; but, in return, marriage gives love, strength and support from one another.
 It is the couple who preserves and demonstrates unrelenting patience and faith who obtains the highest form of happiness within their marriage.

 A good marriage is dependent upon many factors, but the first prerequisite is a strong bond of friendship and respect for one another.
 Your love for each other will grow with each passing day, but a genuine liking for each other, the willingness to accept each other's strong and weak points with understanding and respect, is the foundation of a strong marriage.